Please remove this section when submitting your homework.

 gamma

 .
-You can find some brief explaination of this feature
+You can find some brief explanation of this feature

 at the documentation of this package.
 See* [CRAN Documentation](https://cran.r-project.org/web/packages/glmnet/glmnet.pdf)